TechExeter/conference-2021/_speakers/diana-richardson.md

  - DianaRich013
 # linkedin: not-supplied
 takeaways:
- - New perspectives on data or social media
+ - New perspectives on data / social media
  - Actionable next steps to engage with their existing and new audience members
- - Best practices for using data or social media to connect customers with their brands
+ - Best practices for using data / social media to connect customers with their brands

 # TALK DESCRIPTION IS BELOW, FOLLOWED BY BIO
 ---

-The social media sessions would focus on the transparency, communication & connection that social media can bring to a business and how that can affect the business as a whole.
-The data sessions would utilize information from Google Analytics and the insights businesses can gain from looking at the data in new ways.
+We can use our existing data to build a strong social media community and create content that resonates with that audience.

-*** now needs updating based on session title ***
+Utilizing information from Google Analytics and other insights, businesses and brands can gain a deeper insight into their audience and look at the data in new ways.

 {% include speakers-takeaways.html %}